jkenlooper/puzzle-massive/docs/quickstart.md

 # Quick Start Guide

+_Deprecating this guide in favor of using the development.md instead
+- Jake 2019-09-18_

 Follow this guide instead of the [local development guide](development.md) to get a working version of Puzzle Massive available locally on your own machine.
 After following the steps listed here; the local development version of Puzzle